gregmac/sagemcom2mqtt/README.md

 *   `sagemcom2mqtt`: The main application to poll the modem and publish to MQTT.
 *   `sagemcom2mqtt-discover`: A tool to explore the modem's API.
 *   `sagemcom2mqtt-anonymize`: A tool to anonymize a modem data dump.
+*   `sagemcom2mqtt-parse`: A utility to parse a local data file and print the output.
+Useful for creating new test snapshots.

 These commands can be run directly from your terminal.